Blended Learning

 Competency Assessments: Formal assessments to validate mastery and award certification

 The workshop was structured as a mission narrative: learners were stationed at a lunar analytics hub tasked with uncovering the competitive landscape of the galactic market.
 Three report-building challenges stood between them and mission completion — each requiring team collaboration, facilitator verification, and a code entry in the Control Room to advance.
+Initial pilot results indicated a 92% learner satisfaction rating for engagement and applicability.

 My Process